bashiimalsha/IVORY-DENTAL-appointment-management-/README.md

 # IVORY DENTAL CLINIC - Appointment Management

 IVORY DENTAL CLINIC is a comprehensive dental clinic management system developed as part of my Year 2 Semester 2 group project.
-This system is designed to streamline the operations of a dental clinic, ensuring efficient management of appointments, patient records, and other essential functions.
+This system is designed to streamline the operations of a dental clinic, ensuring efficient management of appointments, and other essential functions.

 ## Key Features